-Public passenger transport corridor means land:
+Public passenger transport corridor see the Sustainable Planning Regulation 2009.
+Means land:

-- (1) on which any of the following transport infrastructure is situated, if the infrastructure is used for providing public passenger services-
+- (1) on which any of the following transport infrastructure is situated, if the infrastructure is, or is to be, used for providing public passenger services-

 - (a) busway transport infrastructure

 - (b) light rail transport infrastructure

+- (c) rail transport infrastructure, or

+- (2) on which the following works are being done, if the works relate to transport infrastructure to which (1) applies-

+- (a) busway transport infrastructure works

-- (c) rail transport infrastructure
+- (b) light rail transport infrastructure works

+- (c) railway works, or

-- (2) on which other services are provided for the maintenance or operation of transport infrastructure mentioned in (1).
+- (3) on which other services are provided for the maintenance or operation of transport infrastructure mentioned in (1).